kayliese/Chess-Server/README.md

 ## Project Summary

-The project that our group will work on will be a two player chess game.
 The player will be able to place pieces on a specific square on the main UI in order to play.
 Additionally, there will be a chat feature for the players to communicate or discuss the game and dedicated to seeing all of the past moves from the game.

 Server: